 The type of emergency call determines the level of response from the department.
 Because two Stations are staffed, the township is divided into a north section and a south section thus allowing a single apparatus response for smaller events.
 The location of the call will also determine the type of response from the department.
 Below are some common examples:

-Depending on the location of the call either Fire Station 5-1 or Fire Station 5-2 will respond with a Rescue (GMC Yukon) staffed by the on-duty person.
-Paid-on-call staff will respond to the scene or to a Station to provide additional staffing for a secondary response and to provide dispatching services.
-Providing additional staffing to the Fire Stations is an important role since 12% of our alarms occur before the previous alarm has been cleared.
+Depending on the location of the call either Fire Station 5-1 or Fire Station 5-2 will respond with a Rescue (GMC Yukon) staffed by the on-duty personnel.
+Paid-on-call staff that are off duty can respond to the scene or to a station to provide additional staffing for a secondary response and to provide dispatching services.
+Providing additional staffing to the Fire Stations is an important role since 27% of our alarms occur before the previous alarm has been cleared.
 In addition to the fire department response Life EMS Ambulance responds to provide advanced life support and transport services.

 Motor Vehicle Accident with Injuries (MVA)

-For an automatic fire alarm with no sign of a working fire both Engine 511 from Station 5-1 and Telesquirt 532 from Station 5-2 respond.
+For an automatic fire alarm with no sign of a working fire an engine responds from the first due station and an aerial truck responds from the second due station.
 Only the first due apparatus responds emergent.
-Additional apparatus will respond with paid-on-call driver/operators non-emergent until it is advised there is no fire emergency.
-Should an active fire be found, all apparatus will be immediately upgraded and the automatic aid departments will be dispatched.
+Additional apparatus will respond with paid-on-call driver/operators non-emergent unless it is advised there is a working fire.
+If a working fire is to be found, all apparatus will be immediately upgraded and the automatic aid departments will be dispatched.

-For a reported fire both Engine 511 and Telesquirt 532 respond emergent regardless of the location of the call.
-Additional apparatus (Engine 521, Tower 541, Engine 513, and Squad 582) respond emergent with paid-on-call staffing.
+For a reported structure fire, an engine responds from the first due station and an aerial truck responds from the second due station.
+Additional apparatus respond emergent with paid-on-call staffing.
 In addition a pre-determined neighboring automatic aid fire department is dispatched upon the first receipt of the call to provide additional resources.